-Would I say this is true?
-Probably not quite, at least in my limited experience thus far.
-They’re probably closer to 450-500w.
 How do I figure that?
-Well, I’ve taken a look at many grows using HPS lights and what their yield is.
-Generally, their goal is at least a gram per 1 watt, if not a lot more.
-Often, however, beginners may get closer to 0.5 – 0.8g per watt with HPS lights.
+Well, I’ve taken a look at many grows that use HPS lights, observing their yield sizes.
+Generally, their goal is at least a gram of cannabis per 1 watt, if not a lot more.
+Beginners may get closer to 0.5 – 0.8g per watt with HPS lights.

-The HLG 260W yielded 10 ounces (280g) for me.
+The heat efficiency of the HLG lights allow your plants to grow a little closer to your LEDs, in comparison to traditional HPS lights.
+My setup with HLG 260W yielded 10 ounces (280g) for me.
 They flowered for 8 weeks in a pretty small tent.
-With a bit more room, they could have easily produced more.
+With a bit more room, they could have easily produced much more.
 That works out to over a gram per watt!
-The next time, with a bit more training, I produced 14 ounces (392g).
-That’s pretty incredible for only 260w of energy!
+The next time, with a bit more training, I produced 14 ounces (392g) – pretty incredible for only 260 watts of energy!

 There are alternatives, though.
 Let’s break it all down into some of the popular light options:

 Metal Halide lights are typically used during the vegetative stage of your cannabis grow.
 They produce a light-blueish colour, which plants prefer in their earlier stages.

 You can use a MH light for the duration of your entire grow… but it’s not an ideal situation.
 MH Lights don’t produce dense, big buds in the flowering stage like HPS lights…

 The OG: High Pressure Sodium (HPS) Lights

 HPS Grow Lights are a the stock-standard for when your plants are in the flowering stage.

 These popular lights produce a yellow tinge, which enhances bud production and produces professional yields!
 These are honestly some of the most energy-efficient lights available today… but, as we’ve covered earlier, they aren’t very heat efficient.
 HPS Lights need an exhaust to run through their reflective hood, in order to stay cool.